Androlax2/dato-builder/README.md

   debug: false, // enable verbose logging
   modelApiKeySuffix: undefined, // suffix for model API keys (e.g. "page" becomes "page_model")
-  blockApiKeySuffix: "block", // suffix for block API keys (e.g. "hero" becomes "hero_block") };
+  blockApiKeySuffix: "block", // suffix for block API keys (e.g. "hero" becomes "hero_block")

+  // Paths for building from local to DatoCMS
+  modelsPath: "./datocms/models", // where to find model definitions
+  blocksPath: "./datocms/blocks", // where to find block definitions

+  // Paths for syncing from DatoCMS to local
+  syncModelsPath: "./src/datocms/models", // where to generate synced models
+  syncBlocksPath: "./src/datocms/blocks", // where to generate synced blocks };
 ```